-If you notice a street light is faulty, you can report it online
+If you notice a street light is faulty, you can tell us online

-You can track the status of your street light problem using your reference number, postcode or street name, go to check a query.
+You can track the status of your street light problem using your reference number, postcode or street name, go to track it

 This map only displays the layer that shows our street lighting assets, it does not show street lights operated by others or private street lights.
 Our Highways Information Map includes more information and layers that may be of interest to you.
 You will need to accept the terms and conditions before using this map.